Palace4Software/timesync/README.md

 ### Compatiblity
 * The installer and the build-setup is written for Debian GNU/Linux or Linux distributions based on it.
-* You need python3, python3-tk (Tkinter) in version 3.11.2 (or higher) to run the program.
+* You need python3 and python3-tk (Tkinter) in version 3.9.0 (or higher) to run the program.
 Also the packages pkexec, wget and sed.
 These are downloaded automatically during installation.

 ## Website